MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 <!-- ====================================================================== -->
 ## Bridging the gap between web and desktop apps

-There are many new web capabilities built-in to Microsoft Edge that can make your app feel more integrated on Desktop and offer your users with engaging experiences.

-With PWAs, you can:
+Microsoft Edge has many new capabilities built-in that can make your web app feel more integrated on desktop platforms.
+These capabilities provide more engaging experiences across web and desktop platforms.
+With Progressive Web Apps (PWAs), you can:
 *   Handle files.
 *   Share content with other apps.
 *   Access the clipboard.